 As part of this post, here are 8 FREE Winter Holiday .PNG Icons for you.
 You can download them from my Free Resource Library.
 If you don’t have access, fill out the form below.
 I’ll email you the password, but be sure to check your Spam folder if you don’t see an email from Maker Lex within a couple of minutes.

-Create an Icon in Illustrator Step 5:
+Create a Snowflake Icon in Illustrator Step 5:

 Save your Icon as a .PNG